 These projects included retrofitting stormwater outflows from five of the highest nutrient loading sub-basins, which were completed, and removing nutrient rich sediments from the lake.
-In 2017 the Pinellas County Board of County Commissioners approved funding, matched with District funding, to dredge nutrient-rich sediments from the lake.
-Design and permitting are completed and dredging began in November 2019.
+In 2017, the Pinellas County Board of County Commissioners approved funding, matched with District funding, to dredge nutrient-rich sediments from the lake.
+Dredging of the nutrient-rich organic sediment is completed and the project is currently in the close-out phase.